timrighettini/CSCI_201_Restaurant_v4.2/README.txt

 Scenario #2:  Implement Multi-step Actions
 How to Run/Grade:
-In the WaiterAgent, the method takeOrderAndGiveOrderToCook(...), and in the CustomerAgent, the method callWaiterAndOrderFood(), implement the multistep actions, along with the accompanying multiAction semaphore and messages.
-These are the places to look to grade this functionality
+In the WaiterAgent, the method takeOrderAndGiveOrderToCook(...), and in the CustomerAgent, the method callWaiterAndOrderFood(), implement the multistep actions, along with the accompanying multiAction semaphore and other messages.
+These are the places to look to grade this functionality.

-Scenario #3:  Incorporate Shared Data Between Cook and Waiters On the GUI, you will see that there is a new list for adding “SDWaiters.”
+Scenario #3:  Incorporate Shared Data Between Cook and Waiter On the GUI, you will see that there is a new list for adding “SDWaiters.”
 When you click on the add button, you will add shared data waiters into the simulation, denoted by s1, s2,..., sN.
 These waiters will complete the shared data operation between the cook and themselves by using the revolving stand when active with the customer.

 The revolving stand instance, or the Restaurant Producer-Consumer Monitor, is located in Restaurant within the layoutGUI directory – I did this because the cook and waiters already had a reference to this restaurant file.
 The actual code for this shared data structure is located where the other main agents are located.